-For the Neo watch, our typographer Imogen Ayres took cues from the design influences behind the watch to develop the ‘Wim’ typeface, bespoke to Paulin.
+For the Neo watch, our designer Imogen Ayres took cues from the design influences behind the watch to develop the ‘Wim’ typeface, bespoke to Paulin.

 Imogen is the mastermind behind our first bespoke font, the Geo, as well.
 Which you can read about here.